olliethedev/netlifycms-blog/content/home.md

     description: "Do you wan't to learn how to quickly and easily develop applications but don't know where to start? "
     name: "Fundamentals Of Programming With Kotlin : Course Announcement"
+  - name: "Clean Code: Introduction"
+    link: /posts/clean-code-introduction
+    description: No matter what platform or language or framework you are using, the fundamental Clean Code principles DO NO CHANGE.
+The CLEAN CODE series is the exploration of tried and tested rules for writing clean a readable code.
 ---
 Hope you enjoy these posts as much as I have enjoyed writing them.